New Dog Owner Essentials Checklist — Your Complete Guide

 Everything your new dog needs from day one.
-Use this complete checklist to know exactly what to buy — and what can wait.
+Your complete essentials checklist — find out exactly what you need to buy and what can wait.

 Bringing home a dog is exciting but requires preparation.
 This bundle covers the essential gear for feeding, walking, training, and grooming — so you're ready from the moment your pup walks through the door.